pulsar85/esp32FTPServer/README.md

-# esp32FTPServer
+# espFTPServer
-Simple FTP Server for using esp32 SPIFFs
+Simple FTP Server for using esp32 and esp8266 SPIFFs

 Now should support esp32!!!

-this is the original project on github: https://github.com/gallegojm/Arduino-Ftp-Server/tree/master/FtpServer
+This is the original project on github: https://github.com/gallegojm/Arduino-Ftp-Server/tree/master/FtpServer